46620/dd-training-site/docs/drinks/espresso/latte.md

 A latte is the most generic espresso drink, it's also one of the easiest to make.

-To start, brew a shot of espresso into a small metal pitcher.
-This is to help temper it and give the latte a better flavor.

-Next, pour the milk into another pitcher.
-Smalls can also go into a small pitcher, medium and large have to go into the bigger pitcher.
-There are lines on the inside that show you where to stop pouring.
-If the latte is hot, steam the milk. **MAKE SURE TO WIPE THE STEAMING WAND AFTER EVERY USE WITH A BLUE RAG FROM THE SANITIZER BUCKET**
+=== "Iced"
+    1. Grab a metal pitcher, for a small latte grab a small pitcher, medium and large use the bigger pitcher.
+    2. Add the flavor shots/swirls to the pitcher.
+    3. Add milk up to the latte line for the size you are making.

-Then, add the flavors that the customer wants into the cup.
-Afterwards, pour the espresso into the milk pitcher and mix it all together.
+    4. Add a shot of espresso into the pitcher and mix it.
+    5. Fill the cup to the top with ice and pour the latte over it.

+=== "Hot"
+    1. Grab a metal pitcher, for a small latte grab a small pitcher, medium and large use the bigger pitcher.
+    2. Add milk up to the latte line for the size you are making.
+    3. Steam the milk with the steam wand on the latte machine.
+    4. Add the flavor shots/swirls to the cup.
+    5. Add a shot of espresso into the pitcher.
-Lastly, pour the latte into the cup and serve.
-Don't forget to add ice if it's iced.
+    6. Pour the latte into the cup, mix the latte and the flavors.